Updated: 30 April 2021

 17. Implementation of this Policy

-This Policy has been approved and authorised by Stephen Paul Conway, Group Chief Executive Officer on 24 August 2020 and is due for review by 24 August 2021.
+This Policy has been approved and authorised by Stephen Paul Conway, Group Chief Executive Officer on 30 April 2021 and is due for review by 30 April 2022 or as and when required to account for changes to the Data ProtectionLegislation and/or European Union/UK adequacy decisions.